 On the Nature of Jump Risk Premia

-Keywords: rare events, jump risk premium, options, high-frequency data
+Keywords: market crashes, jump risk premium, options, high-frequency data

 JEL Classification: G10, G12, C58